MaraScott/ComfyUI_MaraScott_Nodes/README.md

 - V1 - Introducing to help reduce the quatity of duplicate piece of workflows

+**Image to gradient**

+- V1 - convert an image in a gradient version

 ## Installation

 ### Installation [method1] via [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) (recommended)